Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Introduction

 \section{Introduction}

-The ML-based methods have shown promise in reshaping the field of data compression.
-The success in neural image compression \cite[\dots]{balle2018variational,cheng2020learned,mentzer2020high,guo2021causal} clearly demonstrates the coding efficiency of ML-based methods.
+\IEEEPARstart{T}{he} ML-based methods have shown promise in reshaping the field of data compression.
+The success in neural image compression \cite{balle2018variational,cheng2020learned,mentzer2020high,guo2021causal} clearly demonstrates the coding efficiency of ML-based methods.
 But video compression is a more challenging task, due to the complicated inter frame redundancies.
-The evolutionary history of traditional video coding standards \cite[\dots]{wiegand2003overview,sullivan2012overview,bross2021overview} proves the significance of inter frame prediction.
-A good prediction module should be aware of the content variety of video frames and be adaptive to various motion cases.
+The evolutionary history of traditional video coding standards \cite{wiegand2003overview,sullivan2012overview,bross2021overview} proves the significance of inter frame prediction \cite{zhang2013background,zhang2018improved}.
+A good prediction module should be aware of the content variety of video frames and be adaptive to diverse motions.

 Many neural video codecs have been designed in the past few years.
 Some are proposed for the low delay setting, reducing the temporal redundancies by unidirectional prediction \cite{lu2019dvc,chen2019learning,habibian2019video,agustsson2020scale,lin2020m,liu2020conditional,hu2021fvc,liu2021neural,rippel2021elf}.
 Some can be used for the random access setting, making use of bidirectional references to predict the target frame \cite{wu2018video,djelouah2019neural,yang2020learning,Pourreza_2021_ICCV}.
 In this paper, we focus on the simplest low-latency mode, \ieno, always predicting the target frame with the previous single reconstructed frame.
 This is the most basic scenario of inter frame prediction, which reveals the ability of a video codec in exploiting the temporal redundancies within two consecutive frames.
 Actually, a successful neural video codec designed for this scenario (single-reference prediction) can easily be extended to other prediction scenarios \cite{lin2020m,Pourreza_2021_ICCV}.